|

 Lord, even at the National Gallery in Scotland, when only the slightest

-inspection would correct the error to read as his proper title is: the 7th Lord Seton.
+inspection would correct the error to read as his proper title as: George 7th Lord Seton.

 George Seton

-mighty lord” that Maitland dedicated his history of the Seton Family, begun at
+mighty lord” that Maitland dedicated his 'History of the Family of Seytoun', begun at

 Before he was twenty he married Isabel, daughter and heiress of Sir William